Which Treatment Is Best For You?

 Exosomes

 These are extracellular sacs of fluid that contain proteins, RNA, DNA, lipids and metabolites that communicate between cells.
 Exosomes from stem cells in bone marrow, placenta cells, umbilical cells and fat tissue contain growth factors that stimulate new hair growth when injected into the scalp.
-While initial results seem promising, further studies and clinical trials are required.
+While initial results seem promising, there is a need for further studies and clinical trials.

-As exosomes are not FDA-approved for human use, we do not currently recommend them or use them at our offices.
+As the FDA has not approved exosomes for human use, we do not currently recommend them or use them at our offices.

 Oral Medications

-Topical medications such as minoxidil have long been used in the treatment of hair loss, but there are oral versions as well.
-While results aren’t significantly better than topical treatments, the oral medications are often preferred by women who feel they will be more compliant with a once-daily pill instead of a once-daily topical.
-Oral minoxidil is rarely used as a monotherapy, and best results are typically seen when combined with Low Level Laser Therapy (LLLT) or Platelet Rich Plasma (PRP) Therapy.
+Topical medications such as minoxidil are common in the treatment of hair loss, but there are oral versions as well.
+While results aren’t significantly better than topical treatments, some women feel they are more likely to remember to take a daily pill than apply a daily topical.
+Oral minoxidil works best when combined with Low Level Laser Therapy (LLLT) or Platelet Rich Plasma (PRP) Therapy.

-Several studies have been done on the efficacy of oral minoxidil for hair loss in women.
-In low doses, it has been deemed a safe alternative to topical minoxidil, which typically has a low compliance rate due to the frequency with which patients must apply the product and some over-the-counter versions can cause scalp irritation.
+Researchers have performed several studies on the efficacy of oral minoxidil for hair loss in women.
+In low doses, it may be a safe alternative to topical minoxidil, which typically has a low compliance rate.
+Topical minoxidil can cause scalp irritation.

 Finasteride and Spironolactone